 Wide Fit Shoes: Do You Need Them?

-If shoes feel tight at the sides but fine in length, the issue may not be size — it may be width.
+Wide fit means extra room across the width of the shoe, not extra length.
+If shoes feel tight at the sides but fine in length, the issue may be width rather than size.

 Signs You Might Need Wide Fit Shoes